About

 My writing

-I occasionally do freelance writing, focusing mostly on video games.
+I used to do freelance writing, focusing mostly on video games.
 I’ve had features commissioned by publications including Polygon and RockPaperShotgun, and have interviewed game developers including Naughty Dog and CD Projekt.
-I try to share links to these articles on my blog.
+I try to share links to these articles on my blog when they’re published.

 During this site’s early years I combined my enjoyment of web development with my passion for writing, and put together a series of individually-designed editorials which you can browse here.
 These haven’t been updated in years and long predate the Astro-powered incarnation of this website, but long-form content design on the web is still something which interests me.